Jieyab89/OSINT-Cheat-sheet/README.md

 10. allinurl: Find various keywords in a URL
 11. allintitle: Restricts results to those containing all terms specified in a title
 12. link: List of web pages that have links to the specified URL
-13. | This is a logical operator, | "tips" will show all the sites which contain either, or both words
+13. (|) Pipe.
+This is a logical operator, | "tips" will show all the sites which contain either, or both words
-14. + Used to concatenate words, useful to detect pages that use more than one specific key
+14. (+) Used to concatenate words, useful to detect pages that use more than one specific key
-15. - Minus operator avoids showing results that contain certain words, e.g. security -trails will show pages that use "security" in their text, but not those that have the word "trails"
+15. (-) Minus operator avoids showing results that contain certain words, e.g. security -trails will show pages that use "security" in their text, but not those that have the word "trails"

 example
 > intext:"hacking" site:seccodeid.com